 - Bring your own healthy food (gluten and dairy free) to social events so that you know there will be at least one option for them to eat;

-- Inform your family members or relevant party guests that your child is on a specific dietary regime for the moment and will only be eating the foods you’ve prepared in advance.
+- Inform your family members that your child is on a specific dietary regime for the moment and will only be eating the foods you’ve prepared in advance.
 People are more than happy to respect this.

 3. Remain routine focused – Just because it’s the Christmas season doesn’t mean routines have to go out the window.
 Unfortunately, this can be an inevitability as the school days are filled with different activities and then the school breaks up for a few weeks and we are expected to socialise more, see people we normally don’t see and eat our body weight in foods we don’t normally indulge in.
 But the need for routine and predictability can be common with autism and also self-soothing techniques that help combat anxiety, like stimming.
 So, there are things we can do to minimise the impact of holidays;